liuhualin333/4045Proj17-18/Readme.txt

   all_posts.csv:                  contains data from all question posts all_answers.csv:                contains data from all answers posts

-  all_posts_cleaned.csv:          contains all question posts which remove tags
+  all_posts_clean.csv:          contains all question posts which remove tags
-  all_answers_cleaned.csv:        contains all answers posts which remove tags
+  all_answers_clean.csv:        contains all answers posts which remove tags

   posts_training.csv:             contains training data from question posts answers_training.csv:           contains training data from answers posts